EmanuelAntol/DE1/README.md

 ### bin2seg
 The bin2seg component is used to convert the inputing distance value and display it on the 7 segment display.

+### pulse_enable
+The pulse_enable component sends 15 us wide pulse to the HS-SR04‘s trigger pin, which will start measuring proces.
+This component is dependant on the clock signal.
+If the clock signal is 0 it will not activate the HS-SR04 sensor.

 ### clock_en
 The clock_en component is used to supply clock signal to components that require clock signal.
 Components which require clock signal: [pulse_enable](#pulse_enable), [sensor_read](#sensor_read) and [bcd_mux](#bcd_mux)